Nauru Launches Citizenship By Investment Program

 Turkey offers a paid military service option where eligible individuals can pay a fee to reduce their period of service.
 Under this scheme, individuals usually undergo a short period of basic training (approximately 21 days) and are then exempted from further service obligations.

 If an expat becomes a Turkish citizen before age 22, they are generally liable for the same military service obligations.
 If they acquire citizenship after 22, they may be exempt or required to complete a shorter service period.
 Expats who complete military service in another country may be exempted from Turkish service.
+However, if you become a Turkish citizen through the Citizenship by Investment program, it is extremely unlikely that they will allow you to join the military due to security concerns.

 All male Emirati citizens are required to enlist for military service when they are 18.
 The standard period of military service for those who have completed high school is 11 months.
 For those who have not completed high school, the service period is extended to 3 years.